JenniferMead/frontend-nanodegree-mobile-portfolio/README.md

 ###Optimizations Made to index.html
 1. Used a web font loader to defer the loading of google fonts until AFTER other parts of the page have started to load.
 I also made it an asynchronous script.
 2. Used a media query to prevent the print.css from render blocking
-3. Changed script.css from an external file to internal css style sheet using a script tag and moving it over to the html
+3. Changed script.css from an external file to internal css style sheet using a script tag and moving it over to the HTML
-4. Compressed all images and reduced sizes were approprtiate.
+4. Compressed all images and reduced sizes where approprtiate.
 5. Made a separate pizzaria image with a reduced size so that the index.html didn't need to reference the image in the views/images folder which was bigger than needed for the front page
 6. Overall, improved the page speed insight score from around a 30/100 for mobile and desktop to a 98/100 for mobile and desktop!

+###Optimizations made to views/js/main.js
+1. Optimized the pizza resizing script
+  a.
+I separated the changePizzaSizes function into two separate functions to prevent recalculating layout and then style.
+To do this I made a separate function called layout that calculates the layout and then returns the results to be used later by the changePizzaSizes function.
+  b.
+I avoided accessing the DOM to get the randomPizzaContainer class  multiple times by accessing it outside of both functions and holding it variables.

 ## Website Performance Optimization portfolio project